ganhuaking/nestjs-document/dto/README.md

 Can be useful for data validation

+## DTO syntax rule in NestJs

-## DTO could be used interface or class to be defined
+DTO could be used interface or class to be defined

-**however, it's better to use class to defined because interface could not be refered in runtime**
+However, it's better to use **class** to defined because interface could not be refered in runtime

 ## Examples DTOs